 North Carolina State University

 Heather graduated in 2006 with an AAS in Veterinary Medical Technology from Central Carolina Community College.
 She obtained her VTS in Anesthesia and Analgesia in 2014 while working at the North Carolina State University Veterinary Teaching Hospital.
-Currently, she is the ICU supervisor at NC State University in Raleigh, NC working to obtain her VTS in Emergency and Critical Care.
+Currently, Heather is the supervisor of the anesthesia department as well as the the ICU supervisor at NC State University in Raleigh, NC.
+She is working to obtain her VTS in Emergency and Critical Care, as well as a business administration degree with the goal of pursuing continued leadership in veterinary medicine.
 Heather is Fear Free Certified, a Recover Rescuer, and is a Healing Touch for Animals Level 2 Practitioner.

 WestVet Emergency and Specialty Center

 Brooke Quesnell obtained her CVT in 2009 after graduating from the College of Southern Idaho with her associate’s degree in Veterinary Technology.
 She began working in the ER/ICU at WestVet Emergency and Specialty center.
 After 5 years she moved into the oncology department.
 Brooke successfully passed her board exam for her Veterinary Technician Specialist certification in oncology in 2017.
 She began her term as the oncology director at large for the AIMVT in 2017.
 She also became the Veterinary Cancer Society technician liaison in 2018.
 Brooke found a love for teaching CE in early 2013 and has progressed to speaking at national conferences.
 Her favorite topics include all things oncology, specifically electrochemotherapy and oncology emergencies, and cannabis therapy in veterinary medicine.
 Outside of work she enjoys dirt biking and spending time with her Great Pyrenees, Vash, and Pitbull, Sissie.